LAKE ONTARIO BATHYMETRY POSTER RELEASED BY NOAA

 High-resolution digital bathymetry makes possible meaningful quantitative estimates of available habitats for fish and other living organisms.
 In other lakes these estimates have been used to formulate regulations intended to prevent overfishing.
 Conversely, Great Lakes bathymetry is much in demand by anglers as an aid in locating the most promising areas for fishing.

 This project is making Great Lakes bathymetry and various physical, chemical, and geological data readily available via posters, the internet, and CD-ROM.
 Ready availability has greatly increased the number and kind of uses for Great Lakes bathymetry, to the extent that more than ever before, this bathymetry is becoming a recognized national asset of the U. S. and Canada.
-Bathymetry posters and CD-ROMs are among NGDC's demand products, and the bathymetry web pages are currently receiving "hits" at the rate of 55,000 per year.
+Bathymetry posters and CD-ROMs are among NGDC's (now NCEI) demand products, and the bathymetry web pages are currently receiving "hits" at the rate of 55,000 per year.